Golden Child (band): Ambassadorship

 On December 6, 2017, Golden Child was officially appointed as the new ambassadors for "Korea Scout Association" for 2018.

 Philanthropy

 On November 30, 2018, Golden Child performed at Charity Concert for Palu, Sigi and Donggala in Indonesia.
 All profits from the concert were donated to the victims of earthquake and tsunami in Palu, Sigi and Donggala.

 Members

 On January 6, 2018, Woollim Entertainment announced Jaeseok had left the group due to health issues.

 On March 29, 2022, Lee Dae-yeol became the first member of the group to participate in mandatory military enlisting in the 3rd Army Brigade.
 He was officially discharged on September 28, 2023.

 Y enlisted on March 20, 2023, and was appointed chief of the trainees at Nonsan Training Center.
 He was discharged on September 19, 2024.

+On August 27, 2024, the group reformed as a seven-member group following Tag, Jibeom and Bomin announcing they were to leave the group.
+In December 2024, it was announced that Jangjun and Joochan continue their activities with the company while the other five members left the company, although there no confirmation about the five member left from the group.